zannat20040/Content-writing-consultancy/README.md

 - **Service Packages**: Display various content writing service packages with pricing and descriptions.
 - **Customer Testimonials**: Show real client reviews to build trust and credibility.
 - **Frequently asked**: A dedicated section designed to address common inquiries regarding content writing, SEO strategies, and digital marketing.
+-**Custom-Code Image**: For creating a custom image in the About Us section with personalized styling using CSS, ensuring a unique and responsive design.

 ## Technologies Used